josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/zero-to-static-blog-sveltekit.md

 ### Using Svelte components in Markdown

+Like I mentioned before: mdsvex allows you to use Svelte components _inside_ of Markdown!

 We can create a new component in our `src/lib/components` folder, just to use as an example.
-It doesn't need to be anything fancy; just something you might want to use in a blog post.

-As a moderately practical example, let's create a "spoiler alert" component, that warns users of spoiler content, and provides a button to reveal it.
+As something moderately practical, how about a "spoiler alert" component, that warns users of spoiler content, and provides a button to reveal it.

 Here it is in action:

 <SpoilerAlert>
 React is overrated.